Honda vs WEN

 Key Takeaways

-- Honda wins the overall comparison with a 6.0 average score versus WEN's 5.4, largely due to superior build quality.
+- Honda earns the overall win with a 6.0 average score versus WEN's 5.3, driven largely by its superior build quality (6.9 vs 5.2) and Tier A reliability.

 Top Model Matchups